Groundbreaking ESG Loan for Home Credit Philippines

 Deutsche Bank and global consumer finance provider Home Credit Philippines (Home Credit) announced today the closing of an innovative ESG-linked loan in the Philippines.
 This transaction represents an important step forward in the development of ESG-linked financing with robust targets related to “S” or social considerations.

 The short-term loan facility establishes clear metrics and key performance indicators (KPIs) with respect to ESG considerations, as well as concrete targets for those metrics that Home Credit has committed to achieve over the term of the loan.
 The primary KPIs focus on expanding credit access to underserved communities in the Philippines, including female and first-time borrowers, and increased provision of financial literacy programs in the Philippines.

-The transaction also features targets around Home Credit’s digitalization efforts, committing them to providing at least 60% of their loans via digital channels, in order to provide a higher level of transparency to customers, to enable more equitable loan rates and terms to customers regardless of their economic or social background.
+The transaction also features targets around Home Credit’s digitalisation efforts, committing them to providing at least 60% of their loans via digital channels, in order to provide a higher level of transparency to customers, to enable more equitable loan rates and terms to customers regardless of their economic or social background.
 In addition, the KPIs track data to confirm Home Credit’s commitment to protect the data privacy of its customers, and ensure that data is only used by Home Credit for agreed purposes.